vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ## 6. Troubleshooting

-- If the workload did not run successfully, use the command below to check the log for details.
+- If the workload did not run successfully, use the command below to check the log of the workload for details.

 ```shell
 $ kubectl logs -n tensorflow-benchmark   bf-pkgs